Ulverston - Barrow - Furness Peninsula drive

-Roa Island is now the most southern part of mainland Cumbria although until the mid-19th century it was a true island.
-At that time the causeway was built linking it to the mainland, mainly to allow the Furness railway to connect with steamers which stopped at the small island.
+Roa Island is now the most southern part of mainland Cumbria, although until the mid-19th century it was a true island.
+At that time the causeway was built linking it to the mainland, mainly to allow the Furness railway to connect with steamer ships which stopped at the small island.
 The railway and steamers are long gone but the island provides some good views towards Walney Island, Piel Island, Barrow and Morecambe Bay.

-Nearby the small but pretty Piel Island can be visited by boat trip from Roa Island.
+Nearby, the small but pretty Piel Island can be visited by boat trip from Roa Island.
 The early monks of Furness Abbey used Piel Island for storage of provisions and defence purposes.
 They built Piel Castle in the 14th century and you can still visit the impressive ruins.
 The Ship Inn is one of the few buildings on the island and the landlord is known as the ‘King of Piel’ following historic tradition.
-There is a regular ferry boat from Roa Island to Piel Island between Easter and September, but call 07516 453784 to check.
+There is a regular ferry boat from Roa Island to Piel Island between Easter and September, weather permitting, check the Facebook page to confirm.

 Back on Roa Island, there is an impressive lifeboat station at the tip of the island and the nearby Bosun’s Locker cafe provides refreshments.
 Roadside parking is free but limited.
-There is a formal free car park as you enter the island on the right with nearby toilet facilities.
+There are public toilets nearby, adjacent to the road.

 Head back across the causeway, past Rampside, to the roundabout with the A5087 where you take the first exit towards Barrow.
-The road continues through open countryside for approx 2 miles to enter Barrow-in-Furness and soon meets another roundabout.
-Take the first exit to continue on the A5087 through the Barrow suburbs for approx 1.3 miles to pass St George’s Church on the right overlooking the docks.
+The road continues through open countryside for approx 2 miles, passing St Michael’s Church on the left, to enter Barrow-in-Furness and soon meets another roundabout.
+Take the first exit to continue on the A5087 through the Barrow suburbs for approx 1.3 miles to pass the large St George’s Church on the right overlooking the docks.
 The road bears right and as you pass Morrisons supermarket on the left, get in the right lane to turn right towards the town centre.
 Heading towards the Town Hall clock tower, soon meet a roundabout containing a statue of Henry Schneider who was instrumental in the development of Barrow’s steel industry in the mid-19th century.
-Take the second exit and the road bears left to Market Street car park on the right, directly behind the Town Hall.
+Take the second exit and the road soon bears left to Market Street car park on the right, directly behind the Town Hall.